PowerWire.eu

 export PATH=$PATH:/QOpenSys/pkgs/bin/

-this will setup our path for all open source packages and let Postgres know where its databases, and environment, are stored.
+this will setup our path for all open source packages and let Postgres know where its databases and environment are stored.

 Warning – Do not place any files in the POSTGRES home directory, it will cause you grief!